-We had SAS 70, then SSAE 16... now SSAE 18 will be making an entrance in May of this year.
-SSAE 18 is a little different, so we’ve outlined some key points for you below to assist with your understanding and preparation for reviewing SOC reports going forward.
+We had SAS 70, then SSAE 16... now we have the SSAE 18.
+SSAE 18 is a little different, so we’ve outlined some key points for you below to assist with your understanding.

 Before we dive into what SSAE 18 is all about, it's important to know a few points to base your understanding.

-- SOC 1 and SSAE 16 will no longer be synonymous.
-SOC 1’s will only be SOC 1’s.
+- As of 2017, SOC 1 and SSAE 16 reports are no longer synonymous.
+SOC 1s are only SOC 1s.

-- The SSAE 18 does not affect SOC 2 or 3’s as they are covered under a different standard than the SSAE 16 was.
+- The SSAE 18 does not affect SOC 2 or 3s

-SSAE 18 requires a new creation and mandatory inclusion of Complementary Subservice Organization Controls when applicable.
-This will provide additional clarity of how your vendor is addressing their own vendor management obligations.
-Therefore, your vendors who use vendors of their own (your fourth parties) now must identify functions and controls that proves your fourth parties are performing.
+The SSAE 18 is the guideline that dictates and sets the standard of all SOC reporting.
+It also requires a new creation and mandatory inclusion of Complementary Subservice Organization Controls, when applicable.
+This provides additional clarity of how your vendor is addressing their own vendor management obligations.
+Therefore, your vendors who use vendors of their own, aka your fourth parties, now must identify functions and controls that proves your fourth parties are performing.

 The purpose for the creation of the SSAE 18 was to clarify the auditing standards and to reduce duplication within similar standards covering Examinations, Reviews and Agreed-Upon Procedure engagements, specifically SSAE Nos.
 10-17.
 These now fall under SSAE 18.

-Our customers who use our SOC Analysis service already know that subservice organizations have been a focus in our analyses and this update will further our ability to provide even more insight into the information security position of your vendors.
+Our customers who use our System and Organization Controls (SOC) Analysis service already know that subservice organizations are a focus in our analyses.
+The SSAE 18 has furthered our ability to provide even more insight into the information security position of your vendors.

 Bad News About SSAE 18

-The bad news is this does not provide you with any additional assurance as the scope of your vendor’s audit will not include the operating effectiveness of the controls at your vendor’s subservice organization.
-However, it will provide the guidance you need to perform an informed review of the subservice organization’s SOC 1 or 2 report or other available and comparable documentation.
+The bad news is this doesn’t provide you with any additional assurance as the scope of your vendor’s audit will not include the operating effectiveness of the controls at your vendor’s subservice organization.
+However, it will provide the guidance you need to perform an informed review of the fourth party’s SOC 1 or 2 report or other available and comparable documentation.
 To learn more about these reports, download our Understanding the Differences Between a SOC 1, 2 and 3 infographic.